learn-co-curriculum/dsc-central-limit-theorem-lab/README.md

 ## Sampling With Replacement

-In order to create a Sample Distribution of Sample Means, we need to first write a function that can sample *with* replacement.
+In order to create a Sampling Distribution of Sample Means, we need to first write a function that can sample *with* replacement.

 In the cell below, write a function that takes in an array of numbers `data` and a sample size `n` and returns an array that is a random sample of `data`, of size `n`.